Denver, Colorado Criminal Defense Attorneys

 Yesterday, the Colorado Supreme Court ruled that employees can be fired for using medical marijuana when they are off the clock.Read Article

-About a month ago the Internet blew up over the killing of Cecil the lion, a 13-year-old lion living in a Zimbabwean preserve, by an American dentist named Walter Palmer.Read Article
+Not long ago the Internet blew up over the killing of Cecil the lion, a 13-year-old lion living in a Zimbabwean preserve, by an American dentist named Walter Palmer.Read Article

 “I believe at its heart, America is a nation of second chances, and I believe these folks deserve their second chance.” - President ObamaRead Article

 Jury nullification is making headlines in Denver and in particular in front of the Lindsey-Flanigan Courthouse, where activists have been distributing fliers about nullification and fighting charges against other activists who have done the same, since July of this summer.Read Article

 The short answer at this point is no. While an initiative was introduced earlier this year to permit public smoking in certain areas, activists just announced they are pulling the initiative from the ballot and seeking a more collaborative effort between themselves and local businesses in Denver.Read Article